 Once enough time has passed, slowly press the plunger down.
 Make sure you press it down all the way, or your coffee will continue to brew into over-extraction.

-PRO TIP: If there is too much resistance when you plunge, then your grounds are too fine.
+If there is too much resistance when you plunge, then your grounds are too fine.
 Not enough resistance and they are too coarse.

-Step 6 - Decant Coffee (PRO TIP)
+Step 7: Decant Coffee

 We recommend decanting your coffee before serving because the longer your coffee is in a container with the coffee grounds, the more flavor will be pulled out.